Cray-HPE/docs-csm/install/deploy_management_nodes.md

     ncn-s# cephadm shell -- ceph-volume inventory --format json-pretty | jq -r '.[]|select(.available==true)|.path'
     ```

+##### Wipe and Add Drives

-1. Wipe the drive ONLY after you have confirmed the drive is not being used by the current Ceph cluster via options 1, 2, or both.
+1. Wipe the drive `ONLY after you have confirmed the drive is not being used by the current Ceph cluster` via options 1, 2, or both.

     > The following example wipes drive `/dev/sdc` on `ncn-s002`.
 You should replace these values with the appropriate ones for your situation.

     ```bash
     ncn-s# ceph orch device zap ncn-s002 /dev/sdc --force
     ```